torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 would be considered an MHSLD or MHMLD depending on the management capabilities provided by the switch platform.

-As of v6.14, Linux does not provide a formalized interface to manage non-DCD MHSLD or MHMLD devices.
+As of v6.14, GNU/Linux does not provide a formalized interface to manage non-DCD MHSLD or MHMLD devices.

 Dynamic Capacity Device (DCD)